fisherstevenk/kyberJCE/README.md

 ```

 ## DISCLAIMER
-This code has *NOT* been reviewed by the Crystals team for any potential issues.
-With that said, the tests from the [Go](https://github.com/symbolicsoft/kyber-k2so) implementation have also been converted to Java.
+The tests from the [Go](https://github.com/symbolicsoft/kyber-k2so) implementation have also been converted to Java.
 The original test files are used as the main test source.
 Additional tests include X.509 encoding and decoding, a key agreement, and a massively multi-threaded key agreement test for good measure.
+The code has not been examined for potential vulnerabilities.

 ## Further Information
 More details about CRYSTALS and the most secure ways to use it can be found [here](https://pq-crystals.org/index.shtml)